Hiking Mount Timpanogos Safely

 Adapting to Conditions and Avoiding Serious Hazards

 It may be instructive to learn how people die on Mt.
 Timp.
-Here is a summary of most of the deaths in the past one hundred years; scroll down for additional details in a section below: ten died from falls, five died from dropping through collapsing snow bridges into holes or from sliding into crevasses, five died from avalanches, four died from snowstorm-induced hypothermia or from late autumn cold, one died from rockfall, two died from heart attacks, one died from a bear attack, two died from a ski lift accident, two were murdered, one was a suicide, one cause of death was unknown, and six died from airplane crashes.
+Here is a summary of most of the deaths in the past one hundred years; scroll down for additional details in a section below: eleven died from falls, five died from dropping through collapsing snow bridges into holes or from sliding into crevasses, four died from avalanches, four died from snowstorm-induced hypothermia or from late autumn cold, one died from rockfall, four died from heart attacks, one died from a bear attack, two died from a ski lift accident, one from a zip line accident, two were murdered, four committed suicide, two causes of death were unknown, and seven died from airplane crashes.
 One thing we learn from these incidents is that it is never good to fly a bomber into the side of the mountain.
 Other things we learn are to properly outfit yourself for your adventure, and to pay attention to what’s going on around you.

 If you fail to adapt to conditions, ye need not abandon all hope.
-In 1983, in conjuction with the Utah County Sheriff and the U.S. Forest Service, volunteers formed the Timpanogos Emergency Response Team, and on most weekends during the midsummer to early fall there will be a high camp team camping near Hidden Lakes and spending Saturdays at Emerald Lake with first aid and other emergency supplies, communications equipment, and advice (beginning in 2017, TERT may also station someone at Stewart Falls on summer Saturdays).
+In 1983, with support from the Utah County Sheriff and the U.S. Forest Service, volunteers formed the Timpanogos Emergency Response Team, and on most weekends during the midsummer to early fall there will be a high camp team camping near Hidden Lakes, and spending Saturdays at Emerald Lake with first aid and other emergency supplies, communications equipment, and advice (beginning in 2017, TERT also began stationing someone at Stewart Falls (Stewart Cascades) on summer Saturdays).
 TERT radio operators at the trailhead shacks both keep in touch with high camp and dispatch, and provide advice to hikers; they camp at the TERT sites in the nearby campgrounds.
 You are responsible for your own safety while on Timp, but TERT does try to be available to give free help when the mountain gets its heaviest use, and that can cut hours off the time it would otherwise take to get assistance.
-Don’t hesitate to ask them for help with small things, like blisters or water or wrapping an ankle or directions, because TERT’s whole point is to keep small things small.
+Don’t hesitate to ask them for help with small things, like blisters or water or directions or wrapping an ankle, because TERT’s whole point is to keep small things small.
 If Fortune’s wheel does not keep things small, and you are too injured to walk out, the Utah County Sheriff Search and Rescue team can hike up Timp and evacuate you.
 On the plus side, SAR has a wheeled litter and will carry people down the mountain for free (although if you need an ambulance to the hospital, that will cost you).
-On the down side, you’re going to hurt for a long time while waiting for SAR to arrive, and while being evacuated.
+On the down side, you’re going to hurt for a long time while waiting for SAR to arrive, and the bumpy ride down while being evacuated is especially uncomfortable.
 Which brings us to medical helicopters.
 For life threatening conditions, helicopters can legally enter the wilderness, although weather and landing zone availability need to be decent.
 No one will fly in to give you a ride just because you overextended yourself, though.
 All in all, it’s best to consciously avoid serious hazards.

 Should You Do this Hike at All?